Juniper (Tree)

 • Coughing and throat irritation

-Juniper pollen can travel hundreds of miles on wind currents, making it difficult to avoid during pollination season.
-Cross-reactivity exists with other members of the Cupressaceae family, including cypress, cedar, and Japanese cedar, meaning sensitization to juniper may cause reactions to related tree pollens.
+Juniper pollen can travel hundreds of miles on wind currents, making it hard to escape during pollination season.
+There’s cross-reactivity with other Cupressaceae family members — cypress, cedar, and Japanese cedar — so if you’re sensitized to juniper, you may react to those too.

 Typical Pollination Period

-Juniper trees typically pollinate from late winter to early spring, with peak pollen release often occurring between December and February in warmer regions.
-In some areas of the southwestern United States, juniper pollen can be a significant allergen from December through March.
-The exact timing varies considerably based on species and geographic location.
+Juniper trees pollinate from late winter to early spring, with peak pollen release often between December and February in warmer regions.
+In parts of the southwestern United States, juniper pollen can be significant from December through March.
+Timing varies considerably by species and location.

 Geographic Distribution

-• North America: Particularly abundant in the southwestern United States including Texas, Arizona, and New Mexico; also found throughout the western and eastern regions
+• North America: Especially common in the Southwest (Texas, Arizona, New Mexico) and throughout western and eastern regions

-• Europe: Common across the continent, especially in mountainous and Mediterranean regions
+• Europe: Found across the continent, especially in mountainous and Mediterranean regions

-• Asia: Present in temperate areas including parts of China, Japan, and Central Asia
+• Asia: Present in temperate areas of China, Japan, and Central Asia

 Learn More